 This means that with 99% confidence, the average grade of students is 2.4 plus or minus 3.46%.

-Let say you are launching a new health product in the market but you are confused which flavor will people like.
+Let’s say you are launching a new health product in the market but are confused about which flavor people will like.
 You are confused between banana flavor and vanilla flavor and have decided to conduct a survey.
-Your population for that is 500,000 which is your target market and out of that you decided to ask the opinion of 1000 people and that will the sample.
+Your population for that is 500,000, which is your target market, and out of that, you decided to ask the opinion of 1000 people, which will be the sample.
 Assume that a confidence interval is 90%.
 Calculate the margin of error.

-Once the survey is done, you came to know that 470 people liked the banana flavor and 530 has asked for vanilla flavor.
+Once the survey was done, you learned that 470 people liked the banana flavor and 530 had asked for the vanilla flavor.

 Margin of Error = Z * √((p * (1 – p)) / n)

 - Margin of Error = 1.65 * √((0.47 * (1 – 0.47)) / 1000)